TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-07-why-you-should-combine-symfony-console-and-dependency-injection.md

 - If you start a project with `new` static, it's difficult to migrate.
 - The need of refactoring is clear much earlier before it really happens.
-- When the application grows, new classes are added and you need to think more and more what class to pass by the constructor, which are singletones, which value objects/DTOs etc.
+- When the application grows, new classes are added and you need to think more and more what class to pass by the constructor, which are singletons, which value objects/DTOs etc.

 ## 2. Container Inceptions